-If you’re seriously interested in singing, love a musical challenge and can sight read music (at least a little bit!), Strathclyde University Chamber Choir just might be the choir for you!
-The Choir has expanded over the years, thanks to the growing popularity of a cappella singing, particularly renaissance and baroque music, and close harmony and new music.
+If you’re serious about singing, love a musical challenge, and can sight read music (at least a little), then the Strathclyde University Chamber Choir might just be the choir for you!
+The Choir has expanded over the years, thanks to the growing popularity of a cappella singing, particularly renaissance and baroque music, close harmony, and new music.